jDimitrako/modulith/working/content/modulith/README.md

 - Add more business logic, validation, event publishing, caching, mapping (including advanced scenarios), and tests as needed.
 - See the `Tests` folder for examples of unit and integration testing with xUnit, FluentAssertions, NSubstitute, and AutoMapper.

 ---

+# CQRS Pattern

+This template uses the CQRS (Command Query Responsibility Segregation) pattern:

+- **Commands**: Change state (write).
+Example: `AddTodoCommand`.
+- **Queries**: Read data (read).
+Example: `GetTodosQuery`.
+- **Handlers**: Each command/query has its own handler.
+- **MediatR**: Used to dispatch commands and queries, enforcing separation.

+## How to Add a Command or Query
+1. Create a new command or query class in the appropriate folder.
+2. Implement a handler for it.
+3. Register any validators as needed.
+4. Use MediatR in your API/controller to send commands/queries.

+## Example
+- `AddTodoCommand` (write) and `GetTodosQuery` (read) in the Todo blueprint.

+# Rich Domain Models (No Anemic Models)

+- Domain models should encapsulate business logic and invariants, not just data.
+- Use methods on your entities/aggregates to perform operations (e.g., `MarkComplete()` on `TodoItem`).
+- Avoid "anemic" models (just properties, no behavior).
+- Place business rules and logic in the domain layer, not in handlers or services.

+## Domain Tests
+- Write unit tests for your domain models to ensure business rules are enforced.
+- See `TodoItemTests` for an example of testing domain behavior.

+---